 Ms. Roth in front of Sam Barlow High School

 Ms. Roth answering student questions during the assembly

 Barlow History Display in the Library

 Our Library maintained a wonderful display showcasing the history of Sam Barlow High School.
 See the photos below for a sample of what you could have seen in our original Library.
-New displays will go up in our new renovated Library in early 2020!
+New displays will go up in our new renovated Library sometime in 2021!